sedol1339/files/papers.md

     - We employ various domain adaptation techniques on a small BioASQ dataset for extractive QA task.
     - We improve SOTA with a forgetting cost regularization to avoid catastrophic forgetting (see "Representation Stability as a Regularizer for Improved Text Analytics Transfer Learning").
     - We also add an L2 loss term which penalizes deviations from the base model’s parameters.
+    - IMO, this looks like a simplified version of Elastic Weight Consolidation.

 Dror, R., Shlomov, S., & Reichart, R. (2019).
 Deep Dominance - How to Properly Compare Deep Neural Models.
 ACL Anthology, 2773–2785. doi: 10.18653/v1/P19-1266